 We at Unity Productions Foundation are committed to supporting your efforts to make the classroom an engaging space by providing you free educational films accompanied by teaching resources.
 With our mission to support learning institutions, we are pleased to make available to you--at no cost--a new short film for your classroom produced for PBS Learning Media: Nadia’s Ramadan, a short film about Muslim holidays.

 This nine minute film tells the story of a young American-Muslim girl who describes the holy month of Ramadan, in which Muslims fast from dawn to dusk.
 The young girl also includes in her narration a description of the festive Eid-ul-Fitr holiday that marks the end of Ramadan.

 What are the major Muslim holidays and practices?

 When you sign up to use this film in the classroom, you will also receive downloadable lesson plans that will help you explore those holidays.
 The lessons meet the national learning standards for teaching about religious traditions in the elementary and middle school classroom:

 Lesson Plans for Nadia’s Ramadan

-In collaboration with Susan Douglas of Georgetown University’s Bridge Initiative, we have developed these lesson plans for teachers who wish to enhance the discussion with learning through the film.
-These lessons correlate to national and state standards:
+In collaboration with Susan Douglas of Georgetown University’s Bridge Initiative, we have developed downloadable lesson plans for teachers who wish to enhance the discussion with learning through the film.
+These lessons correlate to national and state standards.

 We are teaming up with children's books author Hena Khan to bring her books to classrooms across the country.
 For a limited time only, If you order Nadia's Ramadan you will receive one of these books below: